 Western puroresu fans are significantly divided about whether Yoshitsune's push was too short or too long.
 His title drop to Hayato Fujita was even more controversial, as at the time Fujita was not as popular overseas as he was in Japan, and clearly not in the level of Yoshi to Western eyes (see Rescued From The Scrappy Heap below).

 Most of the IWC thinks The Great Sasuke still has good matches, but a big portion believes he should retire and stop doing senile shenanigans before he kills himself.

 Should Jinsei Shinzaki win the Tohoku Junior Heavyweight Championship?

-Is the Yapper Men gimmick really fun or it is just wasting Oosugi and Senga as wrestlers?
+Is the Yapper Men gimmick really fun or is it just wasting Oosugi and Senga as wrestlers?

 Ear Worm: Los Salseros Japoneses's salsa theme, "De Caramelo Es Tu Boca".